Donhescht/Wearables/README.md

 CodeBook.md = Contain code information about run_analysis.R

-TidyDataSet.csv = The main output of this project.
+TidyDataSet.txt = The main output of this project.

 WeareablesAnalysis.Pproj = is a RStudio project file.